ariebovenberg/pdfje/README.rst

 Features
 --------

-Pdf'je distinguishes itself with the following combination of features:
+What makes **pdfje** stand out from the other PDF writers?
+Here are some of the highlights:

 🧩 Declarative API
 ~~~~~~~~~~~~~~~~~~

-In most PDF writers, you first create empty objects and
+In most PDF writers, you create empty objects and
 then mutate them with methods like ``addText()``,
 all while changing the state with methods like ``setFont()``.
-**Pdf'je** is different.
+**Pdfje** is different.
 You describe the document you want to write,
-and it takes care of the details.
+and pdfje takes care of the details.
 No state to manage, no mutations.
 This makes your code easier to reuse and reason about.

 .. code-block:: python